How to become a more attentive driver in eight weeks?

 Process

-Many drivers intend to be attentive, but struggle to align their action to this intention.
-We mapped this gap between intention and action using the Health Action Process Approach (HAPA) framework.
+The gap between the intention to be an attentive driver and the act of being one was mapped using the Health Action Process Approach (HAPA) framework.
 Based on the insights, an intervention was developed with more than 200 participants divided into two groups over an eight-week period.
 All participants answered a questionnaire before and after the experiment and were asked to write down what and how they would manage to stop one specific, self-chosen distraction in the car.

-The test group received daily SMS reminders based on behavioral insights, weekly motivational messages, and reported their driving behavior.
+• The test group received daily SMS reminders based on nudge theory to report their own behavior, in addition to weekly motivational messages.

-The test group received daily SMS reminders based on behavioral insights, weekly motivational messages, and reported their driving behavior.
+• The test group received daily SMS reminders based on nudge theory to report their own behavior, in addition to weekly motivational messages.

-“I have told others about the challenge, which has inspired change among those closest to me.”
+“I have told others about what I participated in, which has inspired change among those closest to me.”

 Participant